schaefed/Ndarray/README.md

 This library is work in progress and only the most basic things are implemented, notably:
 - Data sharing.
 - Subsripting and slicing (including discontinuous) along an axis and/or elements.
-- Assignment to single Ndarray elements
+- Scalar assignment to Ndarrays and elements.

 # Future Work
 The most urgent things to implemented are in this order: